churine/z2-stuff/README.md

-## not really z2
-a zelda 1 graphics romhack
-## m2ros
-a zelda 2 graphics romhack

 # z2-stuff
 mostly character hacks to be usable both for rando and playing the game
 the changes are tile and palette data only, to make it the most compatible